CodeNeverStops/Yodao/README.md

 # Yodao
-A Lazy Dao for mysql(plan:pgsql and mssql).
+A Lazy Dao for MySQL (will support PgSQL and MSSQL in the future).

 ## Example